 - 14.1 One of the themes in the Council's Corporate Business Plan is on Climate Change.
-Climate change is a complicated and evolving subject, but the Council is determined to make concerted efforts to meet challenging targets. - 14.2 The Council's evolving Climate Change Strategy will inevitably permeate all of our activities and functions including those relating to Capital expenditure and investment.
-As an example, some of the following aims will have a direct impact on this strategy going forward: - To deliver carbon net zero for all Council operations by 2030. - To align climate change actions and environmental improvements with economic gain. - To merge our procurement strategy with technology to create effective 'green' solutions. - To drive biodiversity net gain. - Working with Surrey County Council to encourage use of public transport, provide more and quicker bus and train journeys with real time information and affordable fares. - Playing a leading part in delivering the River Thames Scheme by 2030. - Adding to bio-diversity on the Borough - Improving energy consumption throughout the Council's asset portfolio including 3,000 homes owned by the Council - Providing digital access to all of our services to prevent the need for journeys - Providing and/or enabling sufficient numbers of EV charging points across the Borough. - Embracing hydrogen and other based technologies as they develop.. - 14.3 The Capital Programme and the Capital and Investment Strategy that surrounds it, is the expression in financial terms of the Council's agreed policies and schemes and as such there are no specific Environmental, Sustainability, or Biodiversity implications attributable to the Capital and Investment Strategy itself.
+Climate change is a complicated and evolving subject, but the Council is determined to make concerted efforts to meet challenging targets. - 14.2 The Council's Climate Change Strategy (adopted in October 2022) and supporting Action Plan (due for adoption by the end of March 2024) will inevitably permeate all of our activities and functions including those relating to Capital expenditure and investment.
+As an example, some of the following aims will have a direct impact on this strategy going forward: - To deliver carbon net zero for all Council operations by 2030. - To align climate change actions and environmental improvements with economic gain. - To use our procurement strategy to create effective 'green' solutions. - To drive biodiversity net gain. - Working with Surrey County Council to encourage use of public transport, provide more and quicker bus and train journeys with real time information and affordable fares. - Playing a leading part in delivering the River Thames Scheme by 2030. - Improving energy efficiency of buildings throughout the Council's asset portfolio including 3,000 homes owned by the Council, and exploring options and costs associated with moving the Council's energy supplies to greener alternatives when existing arrangements come to an end. - Providing digital access to all of our services to prevent the need for journeys - Providing and/or enabling sufficient numbers of EV charging points across the Borough. - Retaining sufficient flexibility to embrace hydrogen and other new technologies as they develop.. - 14.3 The Capital Programme and the Capital and Investment Strategy that surrounds it, is the expression in financial terms of the Council's agreed policies and schemes and as such there are no specific Environmental, Sustainability, or Biodiversity implications attributable to the Capital and Investment Strategy itself.
 Instead, any implications arising from new initiatives or those marked as being subject to a further report, will be fully explored within those future reports and through any resulting procurement processes. - 14.4 Most Capital expenditure is incurred through a procurement process of one form or another.
-As such the Council's current Procurement Strategy plays a large part in ensuring Environmental, Sustainability and Biodiversity principles are adhered to.
-In this regard, our Procurement Strategy espouses the following: - We will ensure that procurement decisions take account of sustainability, the impact on the environment and climate change, and the Council's duty to promote equality

-- We will aim to reduce our carbon footprint by engaging with local businesses in our supply chain when possible - We will work with our supply chain to reduce and where possible eliminate the use of avoidable single use plastic
+As such the Council's current Procurement Strategy and Sustainable Procurement Policy both have a significant role to play in ensuring that Environmental, Sustainability and Biodiversity principles are adhered to.
+In this regard, our Procurement Strategy espouses the following: - We will ensure that procurement decisions take account of sustainability, the impact on the environment and climate change, and the Council's duty to promote equality - We will aim to reduce our carbon footprint by engaging with local businesses in our supply chain when possible - We will work with our supply chain to reduce and where possible eliminate the use of avoidable single use plastic.